danexdev/jpeg-metadata-writer/README.md

    cd jpeg-metadata-writer
    ```

-2. Place your JPEG files in the `images/` directory.
+2. Place your JPEG files and metadata JSON files in the **source folder** (default: current directory).

-3. Prepare your metadata in a JSON file (e.g., `metadata.json`).
+3. Ensure the metadata JSON files match the following format.

 ## JSON Metadata Format

 The JSON file should have an array of objects, with each object containing:

-- `filename`: Name of the image file (must match the file in the `images/` directory).
+- `filename`: Name of the image file (must match the file in the source folder).
 - `title`: The title of the image.
 - `description`: A detailed description of the image.
 - `keywords`: A comma-separated list of keywords for the image.